Iced Caramel Macchiato (Starbucks-Style at Home)

 • Coffee is poured over the milk

 It’s not just sweet.
 It’s balanced.
-And balance is what makes people keep ordering it year after year.
+And moderation is the reason why people continue to order it every year.

 It’s a Layered Experience, Not Just a Drink